UNIVERSITY OF WISCONSIN River Falls

 To participate in the URSCA Course Redesign, a course must be part of the regular curriculum.
 Applicants are welcome from Faculty and Instructional Academic Staff from all colleges and disciplines.
 Note that Faculty and IAS who will be inheriting an existing course are also welcome to apply; all proposals must have the approval of the appropriate department chair.
 Faculty and IAS may submit one proposal for consideration per year.

-Applications, including your Department Chair's statement of approval, should be submitted online by Monday, April 20, 2015.
-(Note this is an extended submission deadline from the date previously announced).
+Applications, including your Department Chair's statement of approval, should be submitted online by Monday, April 18, 2016.

 The Office of Undergraduate Research, Scholarly and Creative Activity will notify award recipients, typically within 6 weeks of the grant deadline.